elestio-examples/dagster/README.md

 ### Step 2: Make some changes and push

-Try to make some change in your Dagster project then push to the git repository
+Try to make some change in your Dagster project in app folder then push to the git repository

 After few seconds to few minutes your change will be deployed on your CI/CD target 🚀